laminlabs/lamin-blog/docs/vitessce.md

 The Vitessce Python package contains features to view data stored both locally and remotely.
 As Vitessce is a web-based framework, this often entails pointing to data via URL (localhost URLs and absolute URLs to object storage systems, respectively).
-Challenges can arise when using high-performance computing clusters and cloud notebook platforms, necessitating consideration of where each software process is running with respect to the [location of the data](https://python-docs.vitessce.io/data_options.html).
+Challenges can also arise on high-performance computing clusters and cloud notebook platforms, where the location of each software process relative to the [data](https://python-docs.vitessce.io/data_options.html) must be carefully considered.
 For example, if data is stored in a cluster system, the Python kernel process powering Jupyter might be running on a cluster node, while the Jupyter notebook frontend is running on your laptop web browser.
 When using Lamin, a Python kernel process may be running on your laptop, while the data is stored in a cloud object storage system, and you aim to view a visualization in your laptop web browser.
 Vitessce contains features that enable interactive visualizations to be accessed even in these more challenging scenarios.